+Dr. Eric Karlstrom on the political, economic and social agendas surrounding the issue of climate change.
 The World is clearly facing an environmental crisis.
 Some of the problems of pollution and resource depletion are so serious that they risk the extinction of entire species and perhaps even all life on Earth.
 More than any other risk, however, the danger posed by global warming – now known as ‘climate change’ – looms largest over the planet.
 The causes of climate change are hotly debated, but the dominant view today is that human activity – specifically the burning of fossil fuels and associated discharge of carbon dioxide (CO2) into the Earth’s atmosphere – is by far the most significant.
-As a result, massive programmes designed to permanently change our society, economy, lifestyle and the way we interact with nature are being implemented.
-These aim to drastically cut our energy use, material standard of living and, ultimately, the human population.
+But what if the mainstream understanding of the causes of climate change is flawed?

 Al Gore, carbon footprint, climate change, depopulation, energy crisis, Eric Karlstrom, global warming, New World Order, nuclear power, peak oil, renewable energy, Socialism, sustainability, World Government

 Ben Dyson of Positive Money on the problems caused by our debt-based monetary system and some of the solutions which offer a way out.
 Positive Money is a not-for-profit research and campaign group who work to raise awareness of the connections between our current monetary and banking system and some of the biggest social, economic and environmental challenges that we face today.